chooyan-eng/crop_your_image/README.md

     progressIndicator: const CircularProgressIndicator(),
     radius: 20,
     onMoved: (newRect) {
-      // do something with current cropping area.
+      // do something with current crop rect.
     },
     onStatusChanged: (status) {
       // do something with current CropStatus